 Early History of the Engele family

-Another 239 words (17 lines of text) covering the years 1772, 1630, 1674, 1669 and 1694 are included under the topic Early Engele History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Engele research.
+Another 120 words (9 lines of text) covering the years 1772, 1630, 1674, 1669, 1694 and 1689 are included under the topic Early Engele History in all our PDF Extended History products and printed products wherever possible.

 Engele Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Engele include Engel, Engels, Engell, Engeler, Engeli, Aingel, Aingell, Aengel, Aengell, Aingeler, Engele, Aingele, Engler, Engebretson, Engelbrekt, Engelbretson, Engebrecht, Engelbrecht, Engelbrecher, Engelbert and many more.